VIS172/BASIC-AI-PROJECTS/CHATBOT with Rule Based Responses/README.md

 # Rule-Based Chatbot Project

-This repository contains the code for a Rule-Based Chatbot implemented in Python.
 Rule-based chatbots respond to user inputs based on predefined patterns and rules, making them ideal for applications such as FAQs or basic customer service interactions.

 ## Features